brand310/sneaklist/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+This is a list resources we found helpful and would like to give credit to.

 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)